tramitit/guides/en/greece/application_for_building_permit.md

 categories:
 - Greece
 date: '2024-06-07'
-description: Learn about building permits, who needs them, how to apply, required documents, and consequences of not obtaining permits.
-Get started now!
+description: Learn who needs a building permit, the procedure, and documents needed.
+  Follow these steps to ensure compliance and avoid penalties for your next project.
 draft: false
-meta_title: 'Building Permits: Types, Procedure & Required Documents'
-title: 'Building Permits: Types, Procedure & Required Documents'
+meta_title: 'Building Permit Guide: Essential Steps and Documents Required'
+title: 'Building Permit Guide: Essential Steps and Documents Required'
 translationKey: greece-application_for_building_permit
 ---

 ## Description